cargiocom/web3modal-vanilla-js-master/README.md

 This is a vanilla JavaScript example how to use Web3modal with different  wallet providers.

-The purpose of this example is how to connect a cryptocurrency wallet to a website that is build on traditional HTML technologies and does not use any modern JavaScript framework.
-Uses cases would include: static HTML sites, WordPress, content management systems, tutorials and education.

 The example works with

 * In-browser wallets (MetaMask, Opera, Brave),